fromsantanu/Project4-IST-Logistic-Regression-Smoking-Habit-Vs-Cancer-Development/README.md

-# Project4-IST-Logistic-Regression-Smoking-Habit-Vs-Cancer-Development
-Establishing relationship between the number of cigarettes smoked per day and the likelihood of developing cancer.
 #  Logistic Regression : Smoking Habit Vs Cancer Development
 > **Brief Description:** Establishing relationship between the number of cigarettes smoked per day and the likelihood of developing cancer.
 >